Announcing Windows 11 Insider Preview Build 27971 (Canary Channel)

 [General]

-• Fixed an underlying issue causing apps to appear blank after installing the latest flights.
+• Fixed an underlying issue which was leading to some screen readers no longer being able to read screen content after the latest flights.

 [Click to Do (Preview)]